 At the same time, the Bogotá Declaration is far from comprehensive.
 More measures should be considered in future texts, such as imposing financial sanctions that prohibit economic relations with individuals and entities complicit in Israel’s illegal occupation (as some countries have done to some extent), and the purchase of Israeli weapons.
 Further, the Bogotá Declaration makes no explicit mention of measures to prevent military exports from going to Israel indirectly through other states.

-As come from the United States, whose military industry in turn relies on a highly internationalized supply chain dependent on parts and components from many countries, this is an important omission.
+This latter omission is particularly important, as 70% of Israel’s military imports come from the United States, whose military industry in turn relies on a highly internationalized supply chain dependent on parts and components from many countries.
+For instance, the F-35 program alone consists of a consortium of eight F-35 partner nations (Australia, Canada, Denmark, Italy, the Netherlands, Norway, the United Kingdom, and the United States) who supply many of the components that go into its assembly and maintenance.
+A stable supply of parts and components is critical to keeping these machines in the air.
+For example, Josh Paul, a former State Department official who resigned in protest in October 2023, estimates that each fighter jet requires three hours of maintenance for every hour of flying.

+The Bogotá 12 countries are well aware of this dynamic; after all, three of their leaders (South Africa’s Cyril Ramaphosa, Malaysia’s Anwar Ibrahim, and Colombia’s Gustavo Petro) wrote in February 2025, that “In an interconnected world, the mechanisms of injustice are found in the fabric of global supply chains.
+Advanced weaponry cannot be built without metals, components, technology, and logistics networks that span continents.”
+This makes the omission of language about military industrial supply chains from the Bogotá Declaration all the more regrettable.

 Implications for Companies

-As reaffirmed in two recent expert panels ( here and here), corporations operating in Palestine and Israel have a heightened duty of human rights due diligence (‘hHRDD’) under the .
-Special Rapporteur Francescsa Albanese points out in her recent that ‘the law governing corporate responsibility has deep roots in the historic relationship between violent dispossession and private power’.
+As reaffirmed in two recent expert panels ( here and here), corporations operating in Palestine and Israel have a heightened duty of human rights due diligence (‘hHRDD’) under the UN Guiding Principles of Business and Human Rights.
+Special Rapporteur Francescsa Albanese points out in her June 2025 report that ‘the law governing corporate responsibility has deep roots in the historic relationship between violent dispossession and private power’.
 When undertaking hHRDD, business enterprises must remain wary of the extent to which their operations cause, contribute or are directly linked to the ongoing violations occurring in the OPT.
 Corporations must provide employees with the training required to understand the particularity of legal obligations in the context of structural, systemic and grave international legal violations, such as an illegal occupation.
 Corporations thus have the duty to consult relevant stakeholders on an ongoing basis, including by engaging in good faith with Palestinian civil society actors.
 Corporations must review all relationships with corporations that play a role in the value chain of supplying arms, dual-use items, technology, finance, and energy to Israel (review Lysverket to identify high-risk industries in conflict-affected areas and relevant caselaw).
 More generally, they must ensure that they are not implicated down the value chain with those who are complicit in the ongoing violations.
-Lists like those found in the UN Rapporteur’s recent report ‘From the Economy of Occupation to the Economy of Genocide’, and the coalition Do not Buy into Occupation can help identify business enterprises now clearly implicated in genocidal acts, and the entrenchment of an illegal occupation.
+Lists like those found in Albanese’s recent report and the coalition Do not Buy into Occupation can help identify business enterprises now clearly implicated in genocidal acts, and the entrenchment of an illegal occupation.
 When corporations do not have enough leverage to effect change in this context, and find themselves implicated, they must urgently divest.